ffquintella/puppet-splunk/README.md

 ###RHEL/CentOS 7

-RHEL/CentOS 7 Support has not been added and pull requests are welcome
+RHEL/CentOS 7 Support has been added in the last version

 ## Development